 Make Antibodies Great Again?
 Donald Trump & Melania Quarantined After Testing Positive For COVID-19, Twitter Side-Eyes Suspicious Timing

 Donald Trump and First Lady Melania Trump are now officially part of the 8.8 million people who have tested positive for COVID-19 according to NBCNews.
-People near Trump have been contracting the virus that he downplayed for months and the chicken have finally come home to roost.
+People near Trump have been contracting the virus that he downplayed for months and the chickens have finally come home to roost.
 The announcement of their status comes after a late-night news report that White House aide Hope Hicks tested positive and is showing symptoms.

 Shortly after that news broke, Trump tweeted this:

+Ol boy better tighten up.
+As reported by NewsOne, his NUMEROUS preexisting health conditions leave him seriously vulnerable to the worst that COVID-19 has to offer.
+Not only that, NewsOne reports that Trump, who wants you to think he’s the “healthiest individual ever elected to the presidency”, suffered a series of ministrokes that hospitalized him last year.
+Remember that?

-Here is the letter that 53% of white women’s president’s personal physician released to the public
+Here is the letter that 53% of white women’s president’s personal physician released to the public:

 I release the following information with the permission of President Donald J. Trump and First Lady Melania Trump.